antarikshc/Bluffpost/commitStyle.md

-## Commit Style Guidelines for OpenCI
+## Commit Style Guidelines for The Guardians News App

 ### Message Structure
 Commit messages consist of three distinct parts, separated by a blank line: the title, an optional body/content, and an optional footer/metadata.
 The layout looks like this: